 Attention diverted by the Tokyo Olympics (July 24 – August 9).

-If the aim is to have a deal in place by the end of the year, the negotiations of the new EU-UK trade agreement should be advanced at this point.
-EU trade agreements have to be approved by national parliaments, and in some cases regional parliaments, in all EU states.
+If the aim is to have a deal in place by the end of the year, the negotiations of the new EU-UK future agreement should be advanced at this point.
+Comprehensive agreements with third countries have to be approved by national parliaments, and in some cases regional parliaments, in all EU states.
 There are precedents of troubles in this area: in 2016 the EU trade deal with Canada was blocked by the Belgian region of Wallonia, which was concerned about safeguards on labour, environment and consumer standards.
 Dutch, Danish, French and Spanish parliaments could easily block a deal that cuts fishing rights in UK waters.

 September 18th marks 6 years from the referendum on the independence of Scotland.
 Scotland’s First Minister is calling for another one to be held in 2020, but the UK government is opposing it.